eduherminio/grandchesstree/README.md

 # The Grand Chess Tree
 The grand chess tree is a public distributed effort to traverse the depths of the game of chess.
+The project started as a result of the enjoyment I found in the early days of working on [Saplings](https://github.com/Timmoth/Sapling) move generator.

 ```
 | depth | nodes         | captures     | enpassants | castles    | promotions | direct_checks | single_discovered_checks | direct_discovered_checks | double_discovered_check | total_checks | direct_mates | single_discovered_mates | direct_discoverd_mates | double_discoverd_mates | total_mates |
 |-------|---------------|--------------|------------|------------|------------|---------------|--------------------------|--------------------------|-------------------------|--------------|--------------|-------------------------|------------------------|------------------------|-------------|